The Link Between Sleep Science and Baseball Performance

 The Toll of Road Trips on Player Recovery

 While NPB travel is domestic rather than international, the distance from Sapporo to Fukuoka spans roughly 1,500 km.
 Hokkaido Nippon-Ham Fighters players make over 30 flights per year, with late-night arrivals being common.
 A 2022 survey reported that hitters' OPS dropped by an average of .020 in games immediately following road trips.
 In MLB, the Chicago Cubs made headlines in 2015 by installing a sleep room inside Wrigley Field; in NPB, PayPay Dome and Vantelin Dome have similarly equipped player rest areas.
-Although domestic travel eliminates jet lag, temperature swings are substantial—moving from 20°C in Sapporo to 35°C in Fukuoka disrupts circadian rhythms.
-Recent research confirms that high-quality sleep is essential for adapting to such environmental shifts.
+Although domestic travel eliminates jet lag, temperature swings are substantial - moving from 20°C in Sapporo to 35°C in Fukuoka disrupts circadian rhythms.
+Research published in the early 2020s confirms that high-quality sleep is essential for adapting to such environmental shifts.

 Related books are also helpful